What is human trafficking?

 How long is the rehabilitation program?

 A minimum of 18 months.
-Some girls will need longer care for their rehabilitation and we want to make longer programs available to ensure they are healthy and whole before they are released.
+Some will need longer care for their rehabilitation and we want to make longer programs available to ensure they are healthy and whole before they are released.